 While they’re certainly more accurate and a bit more durable, surface acoustic wave scales can be a bit too expensive for some smaller warehouse environments, and those companies that are operating on a relatively strict and limited budget.
-For those businesses, the best option is likely a strain gauge bench scale, or a strain gauge platform scale, that can withstand their company’s maximum capacity requirements.
+For those businesses, the best option is likely a strain gauge bench scale or a strain gauge platform scale, that can withstand their company’s maximum capacity requirements.
 Though they’re a bit less accurate than surface acoustic wave scales, they certainly should not be ruled out as an option for businesses that need a durable, affordable, and extremely common scale for their packages, machinery, or liquids.

-Plenty of Great Options for Every Kind of Warehouse Environment
+Plenty of Great Options for Warehouse Facilities

 The market for warehouse weighing scales continues to expand, especially as warehouses adapt to serve changing environments.
 Whereas these scales were often thought of purely in large, industrial terms in years past, warehouse scales are now commonly used to measure everything from high-tech products to chemicals, packages, and machinery.
 Companies like us are devoted to meeting the increasingly diverse needs of warehouse operators, who are constantly engaging in new routines, distributing new products, and looking for new technologies.